All Episodes

 They think it suits their needs.

-It it fills the bill, whatever it is.
+It fills the bill, whatever it is.

 He's making that point to Bernstein.

-So you got multi-billionaire genius, everybody that uses Amazon loves it because it's incredibly efficient.
+Everybody that uses Amazon loves it because it's incredibly efficient.

 It provides everything you could possibly want in life.

-Now listen, here's here's Bernstein.
+Now, listen, here's Bernstein.

-The great hope here is look, our failings are an economic model that doesn't work anymore.
+The great hope here is: look, our failings are an economic model that doesn't work anymore.

-The internet age from internet technology who will help find a model that will preserve the most enduring aspects of great journalism and marry it with this new culture.
+And hopefully, by having a genius, from the internet age from internet technology, who will help find a model that will preserve the most enduring aspects of great journalism and marry it with this new culture.

 That's the hope.